History of classical mechanics: Renaissance

+Newtonian mechanics

-Sir Isaac Newton was the first to unify the three laws of motion (the law of inertia, his second law mentioned above, and the law of action and reaction), and to prove that these laws govern both earthly and celestial objects.
+Isaac Newton was the first to unify the three laws of motion (the law of inertia, his second law mentioned above, and the law of action and reaction), and to prove that these laws govern both earthly and celestial objects in 1687 in his treatise Philosophiæ Naturalis Principia Mathematica.
 Newton and most of his contemporaries hoped that classical mechanics would be able to explain all entities, including (in the form of geometric optics) light.

-Newton's own explanation of Newton's rings avoided wave principles and supposed that the light particles were altered or excited by the glass and resonated.
+Newton's work was more than a mere synthesis of previous results; rather, Newton carefully selected and fundamentally transformed concepts, principles, laws, and hypotheses from his predecessors.
+This creative process resulted in a new form for each idea.
+He approached natural philosophy with mathematics in a completely novel way, in that instead of a preconceived natural philosophy, his style was to begin with a mathematical construct, and build on from there, comparing it to the real world to show that his system accurately accounted for it.

 Newton also developed the calculus which is necessary to perform the mathematical calculations involved in classical mechanics.
 However it was Gottfried Leibniz who, independently of Newton, developed a calculus with the notation of the derivative and integral which are used to this day.
 Classical mechanics retains Newton's dot notation for time derivatives.

 Leonhard Euler extended Newton's laws of motion from particles to rigid bodies with two additional laws.
 Working with solid materials under forces leads to deformations that can be quantified.
 The idea was articulated by Euler (1727), and in 1782 Giordano Riccati began to determine elasticity of some materials, followed by Thomas Young.
 Simeon Poisson expanded study to the third dimension with the Poisson ratio.
 Gabriel Lamé drew on the study for assuring stability of structures and introduced the Lamé parameters.
 These coefficients established linear elasticity theory and started the field of continuum mechanics.

+Analytical mechanics

 After Newton, re-formulations progressively allowed solutions to a far greater number of problems.
-The first was constructed in 1788 by Joseph Louis Lagrange, an Italian-French mathematician.
+The first was constructed in 1788 by Euler and Joseph Louis Lagrange.
 In Lagrangian mechanics the solution uses the path of least action and follows the calculus of variations.
-William Rowan Hamilton re-formulated Lagrangian mechanics in 1833.
-The advantage of Hamiltonian mechanics was that its framework allowed a more in-depth look at the underlying principles.
-Most of the framework of Hamiltonian mechanics can be seen in quantum mechanics however the exact meanings of the terms differ due to quantum effects.
+William Rowan Hamilton re-formulated Lagrangian mechanics in 1833, resulting in Hamiltonian mechanics.
+In addition to the solutions of important problems in classical physics, these techniques form the basis for quantum mechanics: Lagrangian methods evolved in to the path integral formulation and the Schrödinger equation builds Hamiltonian mechanics.

+In the middle of the 19th century, Hamilton could claim classical mechanics as at the center of attention among scholars: